An island of spiritual hedonism

 The beaches are nice for tanning and relaxing and there are plenty of good-value accommodations and Thai restaurants.

-Scroll down for specific hotel recommendations or search for the best value accommodation in Koh Phangan’s northwest here (adlink).
+Scroll down for specific hotel recommendations or search for the best hotels in Koh Phangan’s northwest here (adlink).

 Haad Yao Bay View Resort